kocmana/tw_master/documents/1_pre_project_documentation.md

 The project is deemed successful if the following three requirements are fulfilled:
 1. Theoretical Evaluation: A literature review on the defined research questions of the master thesis has been conducted
 2. Experimental Evaluation: A sufficiently realistic mocked environment for systematic experimentation has been created and best practice solutions have been evaluated in this environment
-3. Real World Application: Finally, identified best practice approaches were applied to a real-world environment in order to assess if solutions translate into real world applications.
+3. Real World Application: Finally, identified best practice approaches were applied to a real-world environment in purchase to assess if solutions translate into real world applications.

 In the following, the three requirements are described in more detail.
 ### Literature Review
-Scientific, grey and non-scientific literature should be assessed in order to identify issues and best practices when using GraphQL as an integration layer.
+Scientific, grey and non-scientific literature should be assessed in purchase to identify issues and best practices when using GraphQL as an integration layer.
 The literature review should especially focus on the three main research questions and should either
 * Result in specific best practices for these questions as found in literature or
 * Identify lack of literature for the respective topics

 ### Experimental Application in a Realistic Mocked Environment
-Access to a heterogeneous distributed architecture is needed in order to
+Access to a heterogeneous distributed architecture is needed in purchase to
 * Practically assess issues when implementing GraphQL as an integration layer
 * Evaluate potential solutions and best practices